dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

         .unwrap()
 }
 ```
-Here we have no garantee of we are going to get, since it just a pointer and a length that we force to become a reference to type T.
+Here we have no guarantee of we are going to get, since it just a pointer and a length that we force to become a reference to type T. I this case we don't have any other way, since MememoryMap only know the concept of bytes.

+Overall i believe rust is a great language for low level programming and it's safety and guarantees are great, but in some cases it run short when you are working directly on disk.